 At the Cary Institute, we monitor ground-level ozone as well as ozone in our upper atmosphere via UV radiation.
 We monitor other solar radiation in wavelengths that are important for photosynthesis and energy dynamics of plants and natural ecosystems.
 All of this gives us an understanding of our climate and the environment around us.

 The effects of climate change can be seen in the timing of development and regular changes in plants and animals.
 This timing of this development is called “phenology”.

 The phenology of leaves, flowers and seeds of plant species varies from year to year.
-To understand how climate change affects the phenology of tree species, The Cary Institute participates in two programs, the Northeast Regional Phenology Network (NE-RPN) and the PhenoCam Project.
+To understand how climate change affects the phenology of plant species, The Cary Institute participates in two programs, the USA National Phenology Program (USA-NPN) and the PhenoCam Project.

 We monitor the leaf, flower and seed development as well as leaf color development and leaf fall in the autumn for five tree species at the Cary Institute.
 In addition, a camera mounted on our main research building provides real-time automated, near-surface remote sensing of canopy phenology at the Cary Institute.

 We've expanded our phenology monitoring to include a citizen science-based program in our Fern Glen.
 This program is a collaborative effort with the New York Phenology Project (NYPP) and the Environmental Monitoring & Management Alliance (EMMA).

 If you are interested in becoming a volunteer citizen scientist, please contact Vicky Kelly at email@example.com or 845-677-7600 ext.
 174.